BlockPioneers/hawk/README.md

 ===================
 Distributed under the MIT/X11 software license.

-Copyright © 2009-2015 The Bitcoin developers
+Copyright © 2009-2016 The Bitcoin developers

-Copyright © 2013 PPCoin developers
+Copyright © 2013 - 2016 The PPCoin developers

-Copyright © 2013 NovaCoin developers
+Copyright © 2013 - 2016 The NovaCoin developers

-Copyright © 2014 BitcoinDark developers
+Copyright © 2014 - 2016 The BitcoinDark developers

-Copyright © 2015 Hawk developers
+Copyright © 2016 The Hawk developers

 -----